top of page

 What does FESS mean in ENT?

-FESS is Functional Endoscopic Sinus Surgery, i.e., sinus surgery using an endoscope to improve the functionality of the sinuses.
-This technique was designed to replace open sinus surgery that caused a scar on the face or deformity on the face.
+FESS is Functional Endoscopic Sinus Surgery, i.e., operation for the sinus using an endoscope to improve the functionality of the sinuses.
+This technique was designed to replace open sinus surgery that caused a scar or deformity on the face.
 The success rate was triple when compared to open sinus surgery.

 Read the above article for more details.